Best Budgeting Apps for Beginners 2026: 8 Tools That Actually Work

 - Personal: $3/month (investing + checking)

-- Premium: $5/month (+ IRA + kids' accounts)
+- Premium: $5/month (adds IRA + kids' accounts)

 Pros:

-- Lowest friction path to investing
+- Lowest-friction way to start investing

 Cons:

-- $3/month is expensive relative to small balances (it eats returns on portfolios under $1,000)
+- $3/month fee can eat returns on tiny portfolios (anything under $1,000)

 - Not a real budgeting tool

-- Limited investment customization
+- Limited investment choices

 6. SoFi — Best Free Banking + Budgeting Combo